hawthorneguild/Guides/_playersguide/appendices/2024-games.md

 DMs can run games using the D&D 2024 ruleset described in the 2024 PHB and new sourcebooks as per the following:

 * **Game Version**.
-DMs must indicate the ruleset to be used in the game by adding Game Version: 2014 or Game Version: 2024 to their ad in #game-advertisement.
+DMs must indicate the ruleset to be used in the game by adding Game Version: 2014 or Game Version: 2024 to their ad in [#game-advertisement](https://discord.com/channels/308324031478890497/343396172293210112).
 * **Player Characters**.
 Both PCs created using the 2014 or 2024 character options can play in a 2024 game.
 2024 characters cannot play in 2014 games without versioning or the DM’s permission.
 * **Spells**.
-Spells.
 The revised version of spells updated in the 2024 ruleset must be used in 2024 games.
 2014 characters can use the older version of spells they cast at **DM discretion**.
 Outside of games, a character uses the version of the spell corresponding to their PC’s game version, unless no equivalent exists.

 ## 2024 Change Log